Caleydo/caleydo.github.io/_publications/2020_imimic_projective-latent-space-deculttering.md

 ---
 layout: publication
 # The quotes make the : possible, otherwise you can do it without quotes
-title: "Projective Latent Space Decluttering"
+title: "Projective Latent Interventions for Understanding and Fine-tuning Classifiers"
-key: 2020_imimic_projective-latent-space-decluttering
+key: 2020_imimic_projective-latent-interventions
 # paper | preprint | poster
 type: paper
 # optional url for a different site; defaults to data.caleydo.org